cemolcay/ContinuesTouchCollectionView/README.md

 ContinuesTouchCollectionView
 ====

-A collection view subview for handling multiple touch on cells.
+A collection view subview for handling multiple continues touch on cells.

 Demo
 ----